sa-es-ir/ListCountPerformance/README.md

 Both of them will give us the number of items in a collection.

+ICollection<T> interface has a Count property and if you're using collection which implements ICollection<T> like List or HashSet you need to use Count property.

 Based on this benchamrk it's always better to use **Count** property over **Count()** method for **List** or any type which implements **ICollection**